Kurt Von Hess: Retirement and death

 After suffering problems with his kidneys, he was forced to retire in 1989.
 In 1991 he had complete kidney failure and would remain on a dialysis machine for six years before an organ donor was available.
 He underwent an operation to receive a new kidney in April 1996.

 He was able to reconnect with some of his wrestling colleagues and friends in June 1996 where Terry was honoured as a wrestling legend at The Wrestling Legends I show in honour of Ilio DePaulo.
 This was the last sporting event at The Buffalo Auditorium.
-Alumni of wrestling including Lou Thesz, Angelo Mosca, Dory Funk Jr. Man’s many other legends.
+Alumni of wrestling including Lou Thesz, Angelo Mosca, Dory Funk Jr. Johnny Powers, Bruce Swayze, Reggie Love and many other legends.
 After being so ill he had the enjoyment of being around his brothers one more time.
 This reunion continued three more years.

 Unfortunately Terry died suddenly from a heart attack at his West Hamilton home on March 13, 1999.
 He was 56 years old.

 On July 10, 2017, Terry's wife Catherine died from a heart attack.
 She was 71 years old.

-His daughter Paige honours his legacy and career and is a lifetime member of The Cauliflower Alley Club.
+His daughter Paige honours his legacy and career through social media and attending wrestling events, keeping his memory relevant.
+She is a lifetime member and Benevolent Director for The Cauliflower Alley Club.